If you find that you’re not receiving emails from your WordPress website, you might find…

 WP Bouncer will begin working upon activation.
 That means as soon as you install and activate the plugin, the plugin will start redirecting users that are logged in from multiple locations.
 This, however, will not work for administrator users, or users with the manage_options capability enabled, so you don’t have to worry about being bounced out of your own site.

 It works by checking the platform and browser from the user agent string that is passed by the user.
-It then checks that against other logged in sessions, and if a combination of these are different, then the user will be bounced.
+It then checks that against other logged in sessions, and if a combination of these is different, then the user will be bounced.
 That’s it.
 There are no settings, and as far as I can tell, no actions or hooks.

 I know that the developers behind this plugin are working on more advanced features, and a settings page, but for now everything works behind the scenes.